How to Get Started with the IronPDF C# PDF Library

 4. Permissions and IIS

-In the event that the server has been locked down, you may need to give the IIS user (IUSER) read and write permissions to your Installation Path Folder, as well as to your Windows and Temp Folder.
+On a locked down server, give the IIS user (IUSER) read and write permissions to your installation path folder, as well as to your Windows and Temp Folder.

 5. Microsoft Visual C++ and Windows Compatibility

-IronPDF needs Microsoft Visual C++ to be installed on the target windows machine.
-It can be packed with an application installer such as an MSI if necessary.
+IronPDF requires Microsoft Visual C++ on the target Windows machine.
+It can be included with an application installer such as an MSI.

 The .NET Framework can run as 32-bit (even on 64-bit platforms), so it is necessary to install Visual C++ in both 32 and 64-bit versions.